canuckbear/firmware-toolkit/migrated/migrated/move_me/board-support/README.md

 The build and packaging process is controled with two configuration files :
 * bsp-boardname.mk a Makefile include defining how to build the ***BSP*** packages (in Makefile syntax)
 * blueprint-boardname.yml a YAML configuration file for the ***DFT*** tool used to specify which BSP should be installed for this board and how.

+The bord images are in a separate folder at the same level as board-support.
+Images use these resources in their build definition.